fcrisafulli-dev/sb3-project-collection/README.md

 The unique id assigned to the project.
 This is the number used on websites like [Phosphorus](https://phosphorus.github.io/) or [Sulfurous](https://sulfurous.aau.at/) to identify projects.

 ## Views
+The amount of views
 ## Loves
+The amount of likes
 ## Favorites
+The amount of favorites
 ## Comments
+The amount of Comments
 ## Author_ScratchTeam

 ## Comments_Allowed